marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

 /dev/sda2             131       97282   780361728   8e  Linux LVM
 {% endhighlight %}

+Pre-GPT partition tables identify the boundaries of partitions both in CHS and LBA coordinates. fdisk default displaying unit is cylinders.
+This comes from the DOS era when partitions had to be aligned to cylinder boundaries.
+As a matter of fact, cylinders are identified in the partition table with 10 bits, so a value higher than 1024 is just an abstraction implemented by fdisk (also known as  DOS-compatible mode).
+Nowadays this mode is deprecated and logical sectors values are highly recommended.
+Furthermore, on this machine the underlying device is a Solid State Drive, so CHS addressing does not make any sense at all.
+And there is more!
+This is a 4KB pages device so not even 512 bytes logical block addressing makes sense: it is purely an abstraction implemented by the firmware.
+For the remainder of these notes, I have used cylinder values.
+This is really not a good a idea, as the resulting partition is not aligned with the optimal I/O size of the device, 4KB, which impacts both performance and flash wearout, the latter maybe not being that critical anymore in 2016.
+A flawless redefinition of the partition boundaries must take into consideration the optimal I/O size.

+Anyhow, I will be continuing considering cylinder coordinates.

-The unit used by fdisk is cylinders, which corresponds to ~7.84MiB. /dev/sda2 must be deleted and recreated with the same Start sector.
-The End sector is obviously defined based on the desired size, 35GB in this case or ~4571 cylinders.
+fdisk reports that a cylinder corresponds to ~7.84MiB. /dev/sda2 must be deleted and recreated with the same Start cylinder.
+The End cylinder is obviously defined based on the desired size, 35GB in this case or ~4571 cylinders.
 LVM type must also be set with fdisk.
 The layout is now the following:

 {% highlight console lineos %}
 [root@localhost tmp]# parted -l